 Our foundational Filmmaking I-IV core classes provide students hands-on opportunities to master the fundamentals of 16mm and digital video production, develop the craft and artistry involved in a digital post-production workflow and create effective cinematic stories with strong core values.
 Learners have access to digital post-production studios 24/7 during the academic year.

 The Film Major provides students with broad based academic training and hands-on professional experience for a wide range of careers in California’s independent film, digital media and entertainment industries, scientific exploration and documentation, social and cultural change, and the emerging digital portal opportunities of the future, including mobile delivery.
 In just the last decade, digital media has changed the way audiences consume media and the way filmmakers make and deliver it.
-HSU Film trains students as an independent voice that is part of the change advocated by HSU’s mission statement.
+Humboldt Film trains students as an independent voice that is part of the change advocated by Humboldt’s mission statement.